-TABLE 710-3: MINIMUM STRENGTH GAIN TIME BEFORE REMOVAL OF FORMS & FALSEWORK (DAYS) Type of Work Less than 10 10 or less Span Greater than 10 10 to 20 20 + to 30 Gre tha eater n 20 Greater than 30 Cantilevered Piers - Formwork (supporting the pier beam) supported on column 7 ^Δ [4] 10 ^Δ [6] Column Bent Piers - Falsework supporting pier beam 4 ^Δ 7 [∆] [4] 10 [6 0 [△] 5] Forms and Falsework under slabs, beams, girders, arches and brackets 4^{Δ} 7 ^Δ [4] + 10^{Δ} [6] + 15^{Δ} $[10]^{+}$ RCB and RFB top slabs not re-shored 7^{Δ} [4] + 7^{Δ} $[4]^+$ 10 [6 0^{Δ} $5]^{+}$ Type of Work Time (Days) Walls, Wing Walls and vertical sides of RCB and RFB structures Do not backfill according to SECTION 204 , until 3 days after forms are removed.
-4 ^Δ [3] Footing Supported on Piles - minimum cure before erecting forms and reinforcing steel for columns or 4 ^Δ [2] Spread Footing founded in rock - minimum before erecting forms and reinforcing steel for columns or 2 ^Δ Footing supported on piles - minimum cure before erecting forms and reinforcing steel for columns or 4 ^Δ [2] Columns for cantilevered piers - 1. minimum before supporting forms and reinforcing steel for the pier beam on the column he $4^{\Delta}[2]^{+}$ 2. minimum before placing concrete for the pier beam $7^{\Delta}[4]^{+}$ Columns for bent piers - 1. minimum before erecting formwork and reinforcing steel for the pier beam 2. minimum before placing concrete for the pier beam $2^{\Delta} 4^{\Delta}[2]^{}$ Drilled shafts - minimum before erecting forms and reinforcing steel for the columns 2 ^Δ Floors for RCB and RFB structures on rock or a seal course - minimum before erecting forms and reinforcing steel 2 ^Δ Floors for RCB and RFB structures on soil or foundation stabilization - minimum before erecting forms and reinforcing steel 4 ^Δ [2] Do not remove forms or falsework from post tensioned elements until all applied post tensioning forces are transferred. ost NA
+TABLE 710-3: MINIMUM STRENGTH GAIN TIME BEFORE REMOVAL OF FORMS & FALSEWORK (DAYS) Span Length (feet) Type of Work Less than 10 10 or less Greater than 10 10 to 20 20 + to 30 Greater than 20 Greater than 30 Cantilevered Piers - Formwork (supporting the pier beam) supported on column 7 ∆ [4] 10 ∆ [6] Column Bent Piers - Falsework supporting pier beam 4 Δ 7∆ [4] 10 ∆ [6] Forms and Falsework under slabs, beams, girders, arches and brackets 4 Δ 7 Δ [4] + 10 ∆ [6] + 15 Δ [10] + RCB and RFB top slabs not re-shored 7 Δ [4] + 7 ∆ [4] + 10 Δ [6] +

+Type of Work Walls, Wing Walls and vertical sides of RCB and RFB structures 4 Δ [3] Footing Supported on Piles - minimum cure before erecting forms and reinforcing steel for columns 4 ∆ [2] Spread Footing founded in rock - minimum before erecting forms and reinforcing steel for columns 2 ^ Columns for cantilevered piers - 1. minimum before supporting forms and reinforcing steel for the pier beam on the column.
+4 Δ [2] + 7 Δ [4] + 2. minimum before placing concrete for the pier beam Columns for bent piers - 1. minimum before erecting formwork and reinforcing steel for the pier beam 2. minimum before placing concrete for the pier beam 2 Δ 4 Δ [2] Drilled shafts - minimum before erecting forms and reinforcing steel for the columns 2 △ Floors for RCB and RFB structures on rock or a seal course - minimum before erecting forms and reinforcing steel 2 ^ Floors for RCB and RFB structures on soil or foundation stabilization - minimum before erecting forms and reinforcing steel 4 Δ [2] Do not remove forms or falsework from post tensioned elements until all applied post tensioning forces are transferred.
+NA

-Contractors may reduce the time required before form removal to the number of days shown in brackets, provided the concrete is shown to have attained a minimum strength of 65% of the specified f'c.
+\ Contractors may reduce the time required before form removal to the number of days shown in brackets, provided the concrete is shown to have attained a minimum strength of 65% of the specified f'c.
 To accomplish this, prepare the necessary cylinders, obtain the services of an approved laboratory to break them at the appropriate time and provide a report to the Engineer.
 Field cure the cylinders alongside and under the same curing conditions, as the concrete they represent.